 3. What if my school doesn’t have art classes or an Art Department?
 Can I still enter?

 Absolutely!
-Our competition is open to all students in the 10th-12th grades (or its home-school equivalent) in Orleans, Jefferson, St. Bernard, St. Tammany and St. Charles Parishes, regardless of whether or not your school offers art classes or has an Art Department.
+Our competition is open to all students in the 10th-12th grades (or its home-school equivalent) in Orleans, Jefferson, St. Bernard, St. Tammany St. Charles, and Plaquemines Parishes, regardless of whether or not your school offers art classes or has an Art Department.

 4. I am home-schooled.
 Am I still eligible to enter?

 Yes, all home -schooled students who are in the 10th to 12th grade equivalent in Orleans, Jefferson, St. Bernard, St. Tammany and St. Charles Parishes are welcome to enter.

 5. If I win, how will I receive my scholarship?

 All scholarships will be paid directly to the college or university you will attend.